Mortgages For Flat Roof Properties

 Independent Mortgage Advisor

-If you’re buying a house with a flat roof you may find it more challenging to secure a mortgage.
-Flat roof properties are deemed ‘non-standard’, and as a result getting a mortgage for one can be difficult – but not impossible.
+If you’re buying a house with a flat roof, you may find it more challenging to secure a mortgage.
+Flat roof properties are deemed ‘non-standard’, so getting a mortgage for one can be difficult, but not impossible.

 Can you get a mortgage on a house with a flat roof?

-You can, but because this property type falls outside the ‘standard’ definition, your options may be limited.
-Not all lenders offer mortgages on flat roof properties and those that do may impose tougher eligibility criteria or higher interest rates, so it’s vital to get advice from a specialist broker who’ll be able to guide you through the process.
+You can, but your options may be limited because this property type falls outside the ‘standard’ definition.
+Not all lenders offer mortgages on flat roof properties and those that may impose tougher eligibility criteria or higher interest rates, so it’s vital to get advice from a specialist broker who can guide you through the process.

 Why is a flat roof a problem for a mortgage?

-Lenders don’t like flat roof properties because they come under the ‘non-standard construction’ bracket.
-Unlike standard homes, which are built from brick with a tiled, pitched roof, flat roof properties are a little different and are therefore deemed risky by lenders.
+Lenders don’t like flat roof properties because they fall under the ‘non-standard construction’ bracket.
+Unlike standard homes, built from brick with a tiled, pitched roof, flat roof properties are a little different and, therefore, deemed risky by lenders.

 Potential flat roof house problems can include:

-These issues can impact the ongoing saleability of the property and therefore its value, not to mention the additional insurance implications, which is why some lenders are reluctant to offer mortgages.
+These issues can impact the property’s ongoing saleability and, therefore, its value, not to mention the additional insurance implications, which is why some lenders are reluctant to offer mortgages.

-If you’re considering buying a house with a flat roof you’ll need to keep up with the maintenance, which can be costly.
-Make sure too that the roof has been regularly and thoroughly inspected before you buy, to ensure there aren’t any existing issues.
+If you’re considering buying a house with a flat roof, you’ll need to keep up with the maintenance, which can be costly.
+Make sure the roof has been regularly and thoroughly inspected before you buy to ensure there aren’t any existing issues.

 How a broker can help you get a mortgage for this type of property

-A broker can help in this situation in one very key way – they’ll know the lenders who will be the most receptive to flat roof properties, which can make all the difference in your mortgage search.
+A broker can help in this situation in one key way.
+They’ll know the lenders who will be the most receptive to flat roof properties, making all the difference in your mortgage search.

-You won’t need to ask each lender individually but can instead rely on the knowledge of your broker, saving you time and potentially money as well.
-Not only that, but they’ll work with you throughout the process and will know what you’ll need to do to stand the best chance of being approved, whether that’s fixing a leak or getting insurance in place, and can help ensure you get the best rate possible.
+You won’t need to ask each lender individually, but can instead rely on your broker’s knowledge, saving you time and potentially money as well.
+They’ll work with you throughout the process and know what you’ll need to do to stand the best chance of being approved, whether fixing a leak or getting insurance in place.
+They can also help ensure you get the best rate possible.

-If you get in touch we can arrange for a broker we work with to contact you and discuss your requirements further.
+If you contact us, we can arrange for a broker we work with to contact you and discuss your requirements further.

 We're so confident in our service, we guarantee it.